shawngraham/5706-source/content/docs/tasks/your-own-dighist.md

 ### Outputs

 - 3 devlogs, at the end of **Week 7**, **Week 9**, and **Week 10**.
 A devlog, for our purposes, will be a post in the relevant discord channel that sums up your progress to that point (use bold text in your post eg: **Shawn's Devlog 2, Nov 17**).
 These do not need to be overly long.
 A couple of paragraphs is fine.
+Alternatively, you can make the devlog a text file in your repository, and merely post the link for us in Discord (but nb, if your repo is private, no one can see it unless you explicitly share it with each username you want.)

 ### Completion Date